Important Information for 2022 Statistics

 The Children in Low-Income Families data contains annual official statistics on the number of children under 16 living in Relative and Absolute low income families BHC, by local area across the United Kingdom.
 These statistics replace earlier Official Statistics previously published by DWP (Children in out-of-work benefit households) and HMRC (Personal tax credits: Children in low-income families local measure).
 The new statistics provide a more coherent picture of children under 16 living in low income families by local area BHC.

-Important Information: The Children in low income families: local area statistics (HMRC & DWP) data release for 2020/21 have been impacted by the COVID-19 pandemic.
-Due to this, it will not be possible to make comparisons with data releases for other years, or to draw conclusions about recent poverty trends.
+Important Information: The Children in low income families: local area statistics (HMRC & DWP) data release for 2021/22 has been impacted by the COVID-19 pandemic.
+Due to this, it is not possible to make comparisons with data releases for other years, or to draw conclusions about recent poverty trends.
+It is therefore recommended that poverty data for 2021/22 is instead viewed as a point in time estimate of poverty levels only.

 Table 2.4: